There are two often misunderstood and confusing terms; Bounce and Exit Rate.

 How do Bounce Rate and Exit Rate Impact SEO?

 The user experience on subsequent pages of your website can impact both exit rate and bounce rate.
 A high exit rate may indicate that visitors are not finding what they're looking for on a particular URL, while a low bounce rate suggests that visitors are engaged and interested enough to explore other pages.
 Factors such as content relevance, quality, and ease of navigation all contribute to the overall user experience.

 While bounce rate can negatively affect your SEO and hurt your rankings, exit rate has no impact on SEO.

-Pogo-sticking occurs when a visitor sees your website via a search engine result, then use the return button to turn back to the search engine homepage and clicks on another listing.
+Pogo-sticking occurs when a visitor sees your website via a search engine result, then use the back button to turn back to the search engine homepage and clicks on another listing.
 This is what causes bounce rate to be detrimental to your SEO.

 If this bounce happens often, Google thinks of them as a negative signal and impacts your ranking.

 If you want to boost your conversion rates, the bounce rate should be the first thing you look at.
 However, if you want to increase your revenue or improve your ROI, focus on the exit rate.
 However, both are important metrics

 What do you mean by Page Sessions?